Advice whether alcohol can protect against coronary heart disease can be confusing.

 To debunk the myths and find out the facts, we talked to two medical experts: Dr Fiona Sim, Drinkaware’s Chief Medical Adviser, and Professor Jonathan Chick, Medical Director of Castle Craig Hospital and Editor-in-Chief of the journal Alcohol and Alcoholism.

 They agree that, where alcohol and the heart are concerned, drinking within the UK Chief Medical Officers’ low-risk guidelines of no more than 14 units per week for both men and women is key.

 A large study, published in March 2017, found that drinking less than 21 units per week for men and less than 14 units for women was associated with a lower risk of initial presentation of the common cardiovascular diseases1.
 However, a study published in the Lancet in 20182 found that only non-fatal heart attacks [heart attacks which did not result in death] were reduced in people who drank.
 The risk of all other types of heart diseases was increased in those who drink, with a clear dose-response relationship: the more you drink, the greater the risk.
 Even if drinking provides a small protective effect on the heart, this would be outweighed for many people by increased risks of other harmful health effects:

-- A review of evidence carried out on behalf of the UK’s Chief Medical Officers concluded that women over 55 are the only group that may experience some overall protective effect from drinking a small amount of alcohol (around 5 units per week)3.
+- A review of evidence carried out on behalf of the UK’s Chief Medical Officers in 2016 concluded that women over 55 are the only group that may experience some overall protective effect from drinking a small amount of alcohol (around 5 units per week)3.

 Illnesses due to damage to arteries, such as the coronary arteries that nourish the heart, mainly affect people of middle age and older.
 Scientists believe that there are two main mechanisms by which small amounts of alcohol can have a protective effect as one enters the age where heart disease commonly occurs.